 Because the subject site is inside the Lindsay Urban Area Boundary, it is subject to the City/County Memorandum of Understanding.
-The City did not respond to consultation requests regarding the zone change request sent on 11/16/18 for the Project Review Committee Case No. PRC 18-080 or on 7/29/18 for the Zone Change Initiation Project No. PZC 19-011.
-A consultation request will be sent to the City for Zone Change Project No. PZC 19-012.
+The City did not respond to consultation requests regarding the zone change request sent on 11/16/18 for the Project Review Committee Case No. PRC 18-080, on 7/29/18 for the Zone Change Initiation Project No. PZC 19-011, or on 11/8/19 for the Planning Commission hearing for a recommendation to the Board.

-The City/County MOU states that development may occur on non-agriculturally zoned lands; however, per Planning Framework Element Policy PF 4.19, as a non-residential project on a parcel greater than two acres, the project may be required to meet City of Lindsay Zoning Code Section 18.14.040.B., particularly regarding Section 18.14.040.B.11 regarding Outdoor Advertising Signs.
-(See Attachment No. 4)
+The City/County MOU states that development may occur on non-agriculturally zoned lands; however, per Planning Framework Element Policy PF 4.19, as a non-residential project on a parcel greater than two acres, the project may be required to meet City of Lindsay Zoning Code Section 18.14.040.B., regarding Outdoor Advertising Signs.
+(See Attachment No. 5.)